The Windsor Framework Democratic Scrutiny Committee

 Read an explainer on the Windsor Framework Democratic Scrutiny Committee.pdf (402.32 kb)

-The purpose of the Committee is to assist with the observation and implementation of Article 13(3a) and (4) of the Windsor Framework.
-These are the parts of the Framework which set out the processes for how new, and amending or replacement EU law may apply in Northern Ireland.
+The Committee’s purpose is to assist with the observation and implementation of Article 13(3a) and (4) of the Windsor Framework.
+The Committee’s functions include:

 Visit the Democratic Scrutiny Committee's webpage